-To request Dr. Nichols to be a speaker at your event, please email.
+To request Dr. Nichols to be a speaker at your event, please contact Julie Starke by email.

 "J Nichols is one of the very best at engaging an audience, sparking meaningful thought and debate, and linking his message to your key objectives."